Bishopukpai/full-auth-app/README.md

 # React and Node.js Authentication Project

-This project is a full-stack web application that implements user authentication using React.js on the frontend and Node.js on the backend.
+This project is a full-stack web application that implements user authentication using React.js on the front end and Node.js on the back end.
 It provides a secure and seamless way to register users, handle authentication, and manage user sessions.

 ## Features